Wars of Augustus: Spain

-Egypt
+Egypt and South Arabia

-Responding to a directive from Augustus, the prefectures Aegypti, Aelius Gallus (no relation to his predecessor, Cornelius Gallus) leads an expedition across the Red Sea against the Sabaeans of Arabia Felix (mod.
-Yemen).
+Responding to a directive from Augustus, the prefectures Aegypti, Aelius Gallus (no relation to his predecessor, Cornelius Gallus) leads an expedition across the Red Sea against the Sabaeans of Arabia Felix in South Arabia (modern Yemen).
 The key attraction was that this region produced aromatic substances such as frankincense and myrrh, which were greatly prized in Rome.
-In addition, occupation of Sabaea would give the Romans control of both sides of the entrance to the Red Sea, the Bab-el-Mandeb strait, since Cornelius Gallus had established a garrison at Arsinoe (near Assab, Eritrea) on the Ethiopian shore.
+In addition, occupation of the Kingdom of Saba would give the Romans control of both sides of the entrance to the Red Sea, the Bab-el-Mandeb strait, since Cornelius Gallus had established a garrison at Arsinoe (near Assab, Eritrea) on the Ethiopian shore.
 The expedition consists of 10,000 troops including allies, and 130 freight-ships.
-Gallus was counting on the assistance of the Nabataean Arabs of NW Arabia, whose king Obodas was a Roman ally and contributed 1,000 warriors under his chief secretary, Syllabus.
-But the latter allegedly sabotaged the mission throughout with poor advice.
+Gallus was counting on the assistance of the Nabataean Arabs of northwest Arabia, whose king Obodas was a Roman ally and contributed 1,000 warriors under his chief secretary, Syllabus.
+The latter allegedly sabotaged the mission throughout with poor advice, but Glen Bowersock insists that this blame placed on Obodas by Strabo is most likely an exaggeration, since he remained in favor under Augustus.
 The force sails by ship from Clysma (Suez, Egypt) to Luke Come but suffers heavy losses to storms in transit, so that on arrival, Gallus is forced to spend the rest of the year at Lake Come to give his men a chance to recuperate and to effect repairs to his fleet.
+Roman forces lay siege to Marib, but a shortage of water forces them to retreat to Hejaz, then under allied Nabataean control.